hannesdelbeke/brain/README.md

 # Public notes about game dev & anything else

 - knowledge is organized based on zettel / digital garden.
-- For managing this wiki, I use Obsidian
+- For managing this wiki, I use [Obsidian](https://obsidian.md/)

-The main goal is
+The goal:
-- to publish learnings that would help other devs
+- Share learnings to help others
-- do this in an easy way. no extra effort on my side.
-I don't have much time.
+- A automated way, to let me publish notes in an easy way without wasting time
-- tightly link posts, and split knowledge in small atomic chunks where possible.
+- Tightly link posts, and split knowledge in small atomic chunks where possible.